 Refer to Chapter 2.5 of the FieldManager Users’ Guide for instructions on importing the “SiteXchange” file into FieldManager.
 The “SiteXchange” file will import all subcontractor information, including associating items with the appropriate subcontractor.

-While contractors submit subcontract requests to the Office of Contracts with the signed contract for DOT administered contracts, additional requests or modifications to existing requests are submitted to the project engineer.
+While contractors submit subcontract requests to the Contracts and Specifications Bureau with the signed contract for DOT administered contracts, additional requests or modifications to existing requests are submitted to the project engineer.

-The project engineer is to check revised .CON files for accuracy (% subcontracted, current EEO/AA policy, items assigned to appropriate subcontractor) and forward the revised .CON file to the Office of Contracts as an email attachment.
-The email is sent to email@example.com with a subject line of "Revised Con File".
+The project engineer is to check revised .CON files for accuracy (% subcontracted, current EEO/AA policy, items assigned to appropriate subcontractor) and forward the revised .CON file to the Contracts and Specifications Bureau as an email attachment.
+The email is sent to firstname.lastname@example.org with a subject line of “Revised Con File”.

-The project engineer is to check the Subcontract Request form for accuracy (% subcontracted and current EEO/AA policy) and forward the form to the Office of Contracts as an email attachment.
-The email is sent to firstname.lastname@example.org.
+The project engineer is to check the Subcontract Request form for accuracy (% subcontracted and current EEO/AA policy) and forward the form to the Contracts and Specifications Bureau as an email attachment.
+The email is sent to email@example.com.

-The additional/modified requests are submitted to the project engineer in order to minimize delays in providing the information to field staff.
+The additional/modified requests are submitted to the project engineer to minimize delays in providing the information to field staff.